 - To grow their understanding of Britain as a multi-cultural society

-- To encourage critical writing as part of developing their English language skills
+- To encourage critical writing and thinking

 - To ensure our students have a greater understanding about wider moral and religious questions

 In addition to the subjects outlined above British values are reflected in our wider curriculum.